gabrieldcarvalho/splitthefeatures/README.md

 * Restaurants validating coupons in order to make then available again;

 # Post-event edit
-Got an hour to at least set the roulette working on a branch: https://github.com/gabrieldcarvalho/splitthefeatures/tree/chore/redemption-code
+Took an hour to at least set the roulette working on a branch: https://github.com/gabrieldcarvalho/splitthefeatures/tree/chore/redemption-code